Greece - Data Protection Overview

 In addition, notwithstanding the provisions of Articles 15, 16, 18, and 21 of the GDPR, data subjects' rights are restricted, if their exercise could make impossible or significantly impede the performance of the scientific or historical research and so long as these restrictions are deemed necessary for their performance.

-Apart from the above, special categories of data when processed for the above purposes must be anonymised, once the scientific or statistical purposes allow it, unless contrary to data subject's legitimate interest.
+Apart from the above, special categories of data when processed for the above purposes must be anonymized, once the scientific or statistical purposes allow it, unless contrary to data subject's legitimate interest.

 No national law variations exist.